SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 **Note:** It is not a good practice to directly access DOM elements via **ElementRef**.

-Angular is not limited to run only on the browser, it can also run with **service workers**.
+Angular is not limited to run only on the browser.

+Иt can also run with **service workers**.

 **Services Worker** is an environment where the DOM is **inaccessible**.